vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 (source: [Messari](https://messari.io/report/state-of-usdd-q4-2022?referrer=all-research))

 The BTC reserves are also under the control of the TDR members.
-In theory, those reserves will be used in case the USDD depegs.
+In theory, those reserves will be used in case USDD depegs.
 However, this would require swift coordination of the five signers.
 It’s unclear how effective this mechanism is in case of emergency.
-Further, USDC and USDT reserves are used for rehypothecation on JustLend, which carries an additional risk.
+Further, USDC and USDT reserves are rehypothecated as deposits on JustLend, which carries an additional risk.

 ## Governance Risk

 USDD is not controlled via decentralized governance.
-The stablecoin is not even permissionless.
+The stability mechanisms not even permissionless.
 As eluded above, the TDR fully controls the issuance of USDD.

 Everything else is handled by an unknown team.
 There’s no public information that points to the team behind USDD.
 Contacting them via Discord and email did not result in further insights.
 Hence, it can only be assumed that the team consists of Tron developers.
 And given Justin Suns’ communication, it is very likely that he’s also deeply involved.

-In summary, USDDs well-being is fully dependent on an anon team, Justin Sun, and the seven TDR members.
-Plus of course, the 27 [super representatives](https://developers.tron.network/docs/super-representatives), that make up the Tron validators (i.e. block producers of the Tron blockchain).
+In summary, USDD's well-being is fully dependent on an anon team, Justin Sun, and the seven TDR members.
+Plus the 27 [super representatives](https://developers.tron.network/docs/super-representatives) that make up the Tron validators (i.e. block producers of the Tron blockchain).

 # Conclusion

-USDD shows every sign of a quickly spun-up copycat, that still hasn’t found its ideal setup.
-After an initial growth phase, the adoption in the wider ecosystem has slowed down, and the stablecoin is still struggling with problems from its bumpy start.
+After an initial growth phase, adoption has slowed down, and USDD is still struggling with problems from its bumpy start.

+USDD does not inspire confidence in terms of its stability mechanisms.
+Large sums of money are transferred, without notice, followed by a [Twitter](https://twitter.com/trondaoreserve) announcement stating that it was done to “protect the crypto market”.
+However, most measures don’t directly impact the price.
+The strategy seems to revolve around making grand, symbolic gestures that assuage market participants, rather than directly expending the TDR's own reserves (e.g. BTC, USDT, USDC).

 There are no attempts to decentralize any components.
 After over nine months of existence, the project is still centrally steered by an unknown team.
-There are no decentralized and permissionless elements, despite their marketing claiming otherwise.
+There are no decentralized and permissionless elements, despite marketing claims to the contrary.

-The stablecoin does not print a confident image in terms of its stability.
-Nor regarding the measures to stabilize the price.
-Large sums of money are transferred, without any notice period, followed by a [Twitter](https://twitter.com/trondaoreserve) announcement stating that it was done to “protect the crypto market”.
-However, most measures don’t directly impact the price.
-Leaving the impression of a hands-off approach, that hopes for symbolic effects, to not endanger the reserves (e.g. BTC, USDT, USDC).

-From a technical perspective, it appears that the team takes security seriously.
+On a positive note, from a technical perspective, it appears that the team takes security seriously.
 The project underwent relevant measures to reduce the risks of a hack.
 All audit reports are public and there were no issues of high severity found.

-In summary, potential concerns regarding USDD are mostly based on non-technical issues.
-A long list of red flags such as the intransparent project operations, control by a whitelisted group of institutional insiders, false advertising, non-diversified collateral, anon team, as well as the 6-month long off-peg urge for caution.
+In summary, potential concerns regarding USDD are mostly based on governance rather than technical issues.
+A long list of red flags include the intransparent project operations, anon team, control by a whitelisted group of institutional insiders, false advertising, non-diversified collateral, and 6-month long struggle with the peg.

 # Resources